nicklascook/Notetab/README.md

 ## Features

-  * A To Do List / Notepad that persists between tabs using Chrome Sync.
+  * Rich text editor that syncs across all your devices using Chrome Sync.
   * Built in timer
   * 'Notebooks' - The ability to create separate notebooks to store lists or separate stuff.
 (Ex: Books to read, Recipes to make, Things to work on)
   * Night / Day Theme